intel/dml-language-server/clients.md

   are provided [in source](./src/actions/notifications.rs#L253-L257).

 Requests:
-* '$getKnownContexts'
+* '$/getKnownContexts'
   The client sends this request to the server together with a list of paths, to obtain the paths with device declarations that import any file on the original list, directly or indirectly, together with information about which of those paths are used for semantic errors or information.
   Details on parameter format is available [in source](./src/actions/requests.rs#L714-L717).

-From Server to Client:
+From Server to Client, these notifcations have had additional fields added:

-* `window/progress`: notification, `title: "Analysing", value: WorkDoneProgressBegin`.
+* `window/progress` - added `title: "Analysing", value: WorkDoneProgressBegin`.
 Sent when the first analysis starts
-* `window/progress`: notification, `title: "Analysing", value: WorkDoneProgressEnd`.
+* `window/progress` - added `title: "Analysing", value: WorkDoneProgressEnd`.
 Sent when the last analysis finishes

 ## Resources